 Police Prep Option - This option provides all the necessary components that will alternate the headlight high beams.
-The wiring is routed from the front side of the radiator to the right side of the engine compartment were the headlight flasher (wig-wag) module is located, then to the console area were the switch is located.
-This control switch is not a power source.
+The control switch is not a power source.
 It is a switching device that controls relays.
+The switch also provides feedback to the driver door module (DDM) via a hard wire input and the LCM via a network message to deactivate the high beam lights when the wig-wag module is turned on.
 For additional information, refer to the Ford Police Interceptor Preparation Packages Owner's Manual.

+Item Description

-ltem Description 1 Daytime Running Lamps (DRL) module (Canada) 2 Headlight flasher (wig-wag) module (Police Prep Packages) 3 Emergency flashing lights harness - 15A599 (Police Prep Packages) 4 Engine compartment harness - 14290 5 Blower motor
+1 Headlight flasher (wig-wag) module (Police Prep Packages)

+2 Emergency flashing lights harness - 15A599 (Police Prep Packages)

+3 Engine compartment harness - 14290

+4 Blower motor